webOSArchive/webos-emulator/README.md

 ## Limitations

-Since its dervied from the SDK emulator, all the limitations of that emulator apply.
+Since its derived from the SDK emulator, all the limitations of that emulator apply.
 From the SDK:

 ---
 > Currently, the Emulator does not support the following: